Instructors

 Course requirements

-To obtain full credit, students must attend 7/9 of the lectures, complete all reading and homework assignments, and achieve a passing grade overall.
+To obtain full credit, students must attend 7/9 of classes, complete all reading and homework assignments, and achieve a passing grade overall.
 If any students believe they may have to miss more that two of the lectures, they must discuss this with the lead instructor in advance.

 Grading rubric